NKSS9027/Biodiversity-loss-of-the-Brazilian-soy-market/README1.md

 Además, los factores de caracterización espacializados se extrajeron de estudios previos de biodiversidad [^2].

-## References
-[^1]: Zu Ermgassen, E. K., et al. (2020). *The effects of international trade on deforestation in Brazil*.
-Global Environmental Change.
-[^2]: Chaudhary, A., & Brooks, T. M. (2018). *Land use intensity and country-specific characterization factors for biodiversity loss*.
-Environmental Science & Technology.
 ---

 To fully replicate the analysis or run the scripts, you must combine the R code with the data cores hosted on Zenodo.